Code-Institute-Submissions/Ocean-memory-game/README.md

 [Underwater1](https://www.projectaware.org/news),
 [Urchin](https://www.nhs.uk/conditions/jellyfish-and-other-sea-creature-stings/),

+#### Audio

+### Code
-The content was coded by myself with basic help and guidance in javascript that was obtained by watching a tutorial given by [Ania Kubow](https://www.youtube.com/watch?v=tjyDOHzKN0w).
+- The content was coded by myself with basic help and guidance in javascript that was obtained by watching a tutorial given by [Ania Kubow](https://www.youtube.com/watch?v=tjyDOHzKN0w).
+- [w3schools](https://www.w3schools.com/) for the validator for both css and HTML.
+- [stackoverflow](https://stackoverflow.com/) in helping find answers to things i wasnt quite understanding.

+### Acknowledgements

+Special thanks to:
+- Code Institute Aaron Sinnott for his time and patience in explaining code that i was not understanding.
+- Lead Malia Havlicek whom without you i would have lost my sanity.
+Your patience with all my questioning and guidance was instrumental in the completion of this project.
+- The slack forum who are always willing to answer questions.
+- Ruby (6) and Gladys (73) who tested the game extensivly and helped with the bug finding.

+#### Disclaimer
+The content of this website, including the images used, are for educational purposes only.